-This module explains how establishment of paternity is essential to protect a child’s right to obtain immigration benefits based on a father’s status in the future.
+This module outlines how establishment of paternity is essential to protect a child’s right to obtain immigration benefits based on a father’s status in the future.

 Legitimacy and Paternity